-As a student studying in Australia, you may be eligible to work part-time.
-To assist our students, NCVE holds monthly workshops to assist its students to find work whilst they are living in Brisbane.
+As a student studying in Australia, you have part-time work rights.
+To assist our students, NCVE holds monthly workshops to assist its students to find work whilst they are living in Syndey.
 These workshops will cover skills such as: